dyhes/zulip/docs/documentation/overview.md

-If you want to build the developer documentation locally (e.g. to test your changes), the dependencies are automatically installed as part of Zulip development environment provisioning, and you can build the documentation using:
+If you want to build the developer documentation locally (e.g. to test your changes), the dependencies are automatically installed as part of Aloha development environment provisioning, and you can build the documentation using:

 ```bash